MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/upcoming-breaking-changes.md

 - Parameter breaking-change will happen to the parameter sets
   - `--consumption-plan-location` and `--os-type` parameter will be deprecated.

-#TODO: Need to make sure this is all the information about this?
-Are the suggested replacements?
-Will these be completely removed?

 ## Compute

 ### `az vm create`